sciZer0/7/v/README.md

 In other words, all other Validators are voting: each successful verification serves as one vote for the consensus algorithm.

 So the creation of the block by the Leader and the verification of the block by other Validators are happening in parallel.
-This thing is good.
-And this becomes possible thanks to the Proof-Of-History mechanism which just helps replace the communication overhead with cheap local calculations. *If this last sentence isn't understandable, relax.
-Doesn't matter here. *
+This is a very good thing.
+And this becomes possible thanks to the Proof-Of-History mechanism which just helps replace the communication overhead with cheap local calculations. <i>If this last sentence isn't understandable, relax.
+Doesn't matter here.</i>

 Each leader-Validator is automatically selected (calculated) from the list by a stake-weighted selection algorithm and then is automatically rotated with another Validator in the list according to the leader schedule also calculated automatically by a stake-weighted selection algorithm.

-<b>Leader Schedule</b>
+<b>Leader Schedule:</b>

 |    Slot     | Public Address of Leader|
 | ----------- | ------------------------|